 Suicide is a complex and sensitive public health issue.
 Although it is a difficult issue to address, the stigma around ideation and mental health conversations is lifting in recent years.
 Studies show that as many as 90% of suicide victims have a diagnosable mental health condition.

-It is possible for people to have multiple mental health conditions that occurr at the same time, such as bipolar disorder and depression.
-It is important to note that these illnesses are treatable, and people suffering from them do get better.
+It is possible for people to have multiple mental health conditions that occur at the same time, such as bipolar disorder and depression.
+It is important to note that these illnesses are treatable and that people suffering from them do get better.
 Many treatment options are available, and there have been several recent advances in treating and understanding suicide.

 Before beginning treatment, it is important to notice the warning signs of suicidal ideation: